akhilasnair/Python-Analytics-Project---HR-Analytics/README.md

 Data is split into train and test data on the ratio 75%-25%.
 Logistic model is fed with the train data and predictions are made on the test data.
 This model gives an accuracy of 76%
 10 fold cross validation is also preformed which also gives an accuracy of 76%

+Naive Bayes
+Naive Bayes gave only 71% accuracy

+Decision Tree
+Decision Tree gave 89%

+We can conclude that Decision Tree is the best alogorithm among three